 The following are the eligibility requirements for enrolling in the EPF scheme:

-- Registration for an EPF account is required for salaried employees earning less than Rs.
-15,000 per month.
+- Registration for an EPF account is required for salaried employees earning Rs.
+15,000 per month inclusive of the basic wages and dearness allowance.

-- If a company employs more than 20 people, it is required by law to enrol in the EPF plan.
+- If a company employs more than 20 people, it is required by law to enroll in the EPF plan.

 - Employees earning more than Rs.
-15,000 can open an EPF account, but they must first receive permission from the Assistant PF commissioner.
+15,000 can open an EPF account, but they must first receive permission from their employer and the Assistant PF commissioner.

 - The EPF scheme's requirements apply to the entire country of India (except for the states of Jammu and Kashmir).